zaicodes/whack-a-mole/README.md

 - The game should immediately engage first-time visitors through its colourful and cartoonish visuals, drawing them into the gameplay.

+- The game clearly communicate how to play the game through the instructions section.
+Users can close the instructions box using three methods: clicking the 'x' button located in the top-right corner, clicking anywhere outside the instruction box, or pressing the 'escape' key on the keyboard.

 - Players are presented with the choice of striking either a mole or a rabbit on the game-board.
 Whacking a mole rewards them with 10 points, while accidentally hitting a rabbit results in an immediate game over.

 - Users have the ability to customise the auditory environment using the music button.
 They can effortlessly play or stop the background music according to their personal preference.

-- The game clearly communicate how to play the game through the instructions section.
-Users can close the instruction window using three methods: clicking the 'x' button located in the top-right corner, clicking the 'play game' button, or pressing the 'escape' key on the keyboard.

-- Users want to be able to monitor their performance, by real-time score presentation at the bottom of the screen.
+- Users want to be able to monitor their performance, by score presenting at the bottom of the screen.
 This feature encourages them to continually aim for better scores with each round.

 - Moreover, players retain the autonomy to reset the game whenever they wish.